wx13/genesis/README.md

 Genesis
 =======

 Genesis is a Go library for building stand-alone installers.
 It is intended as a configuration management utility for embedded systems, but it can be used for pretty much any system.

 Genesis can install, uninstall (reverse all installation steps), and report status.
+You can construct groups of tasks, define sections, and have tasks/groups/sections run conditionally based on the actions of other tasks/groups/sections.
 You can tell it to re-run certain steps or sections, and/or to skip some.

 Status
 ------

 This is experimental software, with high API instability.
 However, I am currently using it in my own work.

 Motivation
 ----------

 Traditional configuration management systems (chef, ansible, etc.) don't work well for embedded systems because they tend to assume:

 - the target is accessible by network and the network has been configured
 - the target is running an ssh server
 - supporting software has been installed (python, chef client, etc).

 Genesis is designed to configure a system *from scratch*.
 See the `doc` directory for more information.